-Students have many ways to get involved in leadership at Bullis, from student government (below) to other clubs and organizations (see the drop-down boxes at the bottom of this page)...
+Offering many ways to get involved in leadership at Bullis, from student government to clubs and organizations...

 Middle School Student Government is an organization that represents the wishes of the students and offers students the opportunity to propose changes in school policies.
 Its elected officers help organize school-wide events, generate school spirit and work to improve the quality of student life.
 Student government has created new student activities (TV and activity nights), organized fundraisers for disaster relief (earthquakes and tsunamis) and worked with the administration to revise the student snack and dress code.
 By creating opportunity for student voice, students learn skills in public speaking, collaboration, communication, and responsibility.

 The Upper School Student Government serves as a liaison among students, faculty and administration.
 The group meets to address student concerns, plan all-school activities, including Homecoming, and organize committee work that may effect school policy.
 Student Government prides itself on doing more than just organizing activities.
 Its broader role is to institute changes that reflect the needs of the Bullis student.

 Other organizations for student leadership include the following: